joshgerdes/jekyll-uno/_drafts/hidden-tags-in-azure.md

 In this case, I have used the _hidden-title_ of 'Web Server', allowing me to quickly view what resources may be mapped to my Web Server.

-You may notice that the Test-Virtual Machines title, is displayed in the Resource Groups search blade, and not in the actual Resource Group, there are some areas of the Portal that will not display the hidden-title tag currently.
+You may notice that the Test-Virtual Machines title, is displayed in the Resource Groups search blade and not in the actual Resource Group, there are some areas of the Portal that will not display the hidden-title tag currently.

 If I navigate to my Virtual Machine and click on the Tags blade, all I see is my CreatedBy tag.